ConfuzzedCat/pokefirered/INSTALL.md

     make -j$(nproc)

-If only `.c` or `.s` files were changed, turn off the dependency scanning temporarily.
-Changes to any other files will be ignored and the build will either fail or not reflect those changes.

-    make -j$(nproc) NODEP=1

 Convenient targets have been defined to build Pokémon LeafGreen and the 1.1 revisions of both games:

     # LeafGreen 1.0